Higher domain authority will result in better rankings for all your pages.

 Finding your specific DA is easy with the aid of the right tools.

 The best place to start is Moz itself.
-You can find your DA using its Link Explorer, the SERP Analysis section of Keyword Explorer, or through MozBar.
+You can find it using its Link Explorer, the SERP Analysis section of Keyword Explorer, or through MozBar.

 For most, MozBar is the easiest.
-The free Chrome extension will return the domain authority of any site you enter, as well as of the Page Authority of the selected URL.
+The free Chrome extension shows you for any site you enter, as well as of the Page Authority of the selected URL.

 How to Improve Domain Authority